 Cary Grant never said, “Judy, Judy, Judy,” in a movie, but he did say, “Susan, Susan, Susan,” in this one.

-Howard Hawks’ wife Nancy (a model known as “Slim”) liked this house so much that when they built a place in New England, plans were based on the “Bringing Up Baby” sets.
-UPDATE: A reader tells me that Nancy’s autobiography says their house was actually built in Bel Air, not New England.
-Thanks, Mary!
+Howard Hawks’ wife Nancy (a model known as “Slim”) liked this house so much that when they built a place in Bel Air, plans were based on these sets.

 This is the best shot we get of the exterior of the house.
 Oddly enough, it looks like a one-story house here, even though there are two sets of stairs leading somewhere inside (we never do see the second story, though):